VerifiedXBlockchain/VerifiedX-JavascriptSDK/README.md

 This will create a file called `lib/browser.js` which can be included in your project.
 See `example/vanilla-example/index.html` for a basic integration example.

+> Note: this command will also copy the file to the example folder.

 #### Cipher base fix

 You may encounter an error building to the browser due to cipher-base.
 Open this file: